williamhoos/testrepo/docs/source/authorization.rst

 As indicated in the summary of the :ref:`Authorization` workflow, depending on whether the organization through whom a participant registered is willing to serve as a proxy, an individual user has several ways to designate the person(s) and/or group(s) to whom he or she authorizes to act on their behalf.

-As indicated, the PEER sponsor's General Settings (summarized in the shaded box) include a willingness to serve as a proxy *and* include defualt authorization settings in this regard, these are reflected in the "We're here for you" screen that is displayed to the user.
-Where the portal sponsor has indicated a willingness or desire to serve as a proxy for participants, the participant is provided an opportunity to accept these default setttings, or to customize them before getting started:
+As indicated, the PEER sponsor's General Settings (summarized in the shaded box) include a willingness to serve as a proxy *and* the sponsor's defualt authorization settings.
+These selections are reflected in the "We're here for you" screen that is displayed to the user; and to the extent the portal sponsor has indicated a willingness or desire to serve as a proxy for participants, the account holder is provided an opportunity to accept these default setttings, or to customize them before getting started:

 Accept default settings
 ***********************